cinquin/mutinack/README.md

 such a runtime (FreeBSD, Mac OS X, and Linux have been tested with OpenJDK 1.8 or 1.9 early access b76).
-The `mutinack.jar` file can be [directly downloaded](http://cinquin.org.uk/static/mutinack.jar), or built from a clone of this repository using `ant insert-git-info unjar_dependencies jar` (`ant` is technically not required but makes the build very straightforward; `git` is used to optionally include version information in the build).
+The `mutinack.jar` file can be [directly downloaded](http://cinquin.org.uk/static/mutinack.jar), or built from a clone of this repository using `ant jar` (Ant is technically not required but makes the build very straightforward; Git is used to optionally include version information in the build).
 Note that on startup Mutinack checks whether a newer version is available for download; this can be disabled with the `-skipVersionCheck` flag.

 **Tests**